 There's also the game selection.
 The system very nearly launched with a paltry 12 games — most of which you've already had the opportunity to play.
 Gylt is the only exclusive title, and while it's not terrible, it's not what I'd call a system-seller, either.
 However, at the last minute, Google added 10 games, including the first two rebooted Tomb Raiders, Final Fantasy XV, Farming Simulator 2019 and Wolfenstein: Youngblood.
 It's a better lineup, although still stuff that's been out for months, or sometimes years.

-Soon, however, prospective players will be able to subscribe to Stadia Pro by itself.
-The service will cost $10 per month, and give players the ability to play Stadia titles in 4K resolution, with 5.1 surround sound.
+You can also subscribe to Stadia Pro by itself.
+The service costs $10 per month, and gives players the ability to play Stadia titles in 4K resolution, with 5.1 surround sound.
 It will also confer discounts on certain games, as well as the occasional free title.

-Stadia's free tier, Stadia Base, will not launch until 2020.
-When it does, it will allow players to buy and play whichever Stadia games they want, without any overhead fees.
+Stadia's free tier, Stadia Base, is finally up and running, five months after Stadia launched.
+This lets players buy and play whichever Stadia games they want, without any overhead fees.
 However, the streaming quality will cap out at 1080p.